 The pink building in Wan Chai

-I honestly don’t know how the building is called, or if it has a name.
-It is a residential building that has been painted in pink, yellow, and blue.
+I honestly don’t know how the building is called or if it has a name.
+It is a residential building painted pink, yellow, and blue.

-The curved building is on the corner of Johnston- Fleming Road intersection and makes for an amazing shot of Hong Kong.
-With all the cars, trams, buses, and people roaming behind you.
+The curved building is on the corner of the Johnston—Fleming Road intersection.
+It makes for an amazing shot of Hong Kong, with all the cars, trams, buses, and people roaming behind you.

 Address: Johnston- Fleming Road intersection

-How to get there: take the tram and get off at Fleming Road, or take the MTR and get off at Wan Chai station and walk towards Causeway Bay.
+How to get there: take the tram and get off at Fleming Road, or take the MTR, get off at Wan Chai station, and walk towards Causeway Bay.

 Colorful graffiti in Wan Chai

-Hidden from the main street, you’ll just have to wander aimlessly and it won’t be long before you’ll find this pretty street art.
+Hidden from the main street, you’ll have to wander, and it won’t be long before you’ll find this pretty street art.

-Bright, vivid, colorful – there are lots of Instagrammable places in Hong Kong just like this.
+Bright, vivid, colorful – there are many Instagrammable places in Hong Kong just like this.

 Address: Wan Chai Rd. and around Wan Chai Park

-How to get there: it is really easy and only steps away from the previous place on the list.
+How to get there: it is straightforward and near the previous place on the list.

 Blue House Cluster, Wan Chai

-Once you’re done with the graffitis, you’ll want to walk another 5 minutes back towards Central and discover the Blue House Cluster.
+Once you finish the graffiti, you’ll want to walk another 5 minutes back toward Central and discover the Blue House Cluster.

-Nowadays, the building has been restored and is now a multi-functional complex with residential units as well as community centers.
+Nowadays, the building has been restored and is now a multi-functional complex with residential units and community centers.

 Address: Wan Chai, Stone Nullah Ln, 72A 號街 4 號地舖地舖及慶雲